Unusual Jamaican Customs, contributed by Tracie Blake

 There is a church on every corner of the island and you can be rest assured that they are full to capacity over the weekends.
 Even if the parents do not get to attend church, the children are sent to church whether they like it or not.
 See Intriguing Jamaican facts.

 The religious culture plays a huge part even in dining, as every meal has to be prayed over or blessed before it is eaten.
-For the most part, meals are had in front of the television or at the dinner table however, under a tree, at the doorway or anywhere that is comfortable to sit works just fine.
+For the most part, meals are had in front of the television or at the dinner table however, under a tree, at the doorway or anywhere that is comfortable to sit works just fine - especially for those in the rural parts.

 After dinner especially on a Sunday afternoon, the women sit and relax watching television or just chatting while the children go off and play by themselves and the men go out to play football called soccer, cricket or dominoes.